Information for Faculty & Staff

 You can call the Counseling Center and arrange for a consultation with one of our therapists on staff.
 We are always willing to think through with you possible options for how to intervene when a student is having difficulties.
 One possible option is for our staff to contact the student and offer counseling services.
 Our preference, however, is for a person who has a connection with the student to discuss the behavior/s of concern and suggest counseling as an option.
 Since counseling is a voluntary process, students are more likely to follow through with counseling when things are handled in this manner.

-You can make a referral to the We Care Committee by contacting the VP for Student Affairs, Bryan Hartman: [email protected].
-The We Care Committee meets weekly to discuss students of concern with a goal of ensuring appropriate interventions and resources are put in place to assist students who are experiencing various types of distress: academic, personal, mental health, etc.
+You can make a referral to the CARE Committee by contacting any of the members.
+(See names listed on slide handout.)
+The CARE Committee meets weekly to discuss students of concern with a goal of ensuring that appropriate interventions and resources are put in place to assist students who are experiencing various types of distress: academic, personal, mental health, etc.